 Summer Activity

 Some Go To Camp

 These three McGill students are among many being trained under the RCAF's University Reserve Training Plan.
 Flight Cadet A. G. L. Tellier, right, Quebec City, comments on the working of an Orenda engine with Flight Cadet N. E. Henderson, Montreal, centre, and Flight Cadet H. G. Hopkins, Cowansville, at Aylmer, camp.

-Some Go To School

-Suzanne Shapiro, of New Y City, reads a French passage a microphone while Profe A. A. Rigault, of the Universi French Summer School, reco her pronunciation.
-On the blo board, can be seen a passag French, written in phonetic si There were 100 students at French Summer School this ye lent a friendlier grace to the classic architecture and have emphasized its original charm.
+Some Go To School Suzanne Shapiro, of New York City, reads a French passage into a microphone while Professor A. A. Rigault, of the University's French Summer School, records her pronunciation.
+On the blackboard, can be seen a passage in French, written in phonetic signs.
+There were 100 students at the French Summer School this year.
+Some Stay At Home Not all Montreal's youngsters get away for the summer, or at least for the entire time, so the University's campus is a favorite spot for the young fry during the hot summer months.

-Some Stay At Home

-Not all Montreal's youngsters get away for the summer, or at least for the entire time, so the University's campus is a favorite spot for the young fry during the hot summer months.
 The cameraman caught this intriguing scene as a couple of puppies are introduced to the use of leads, presumably to tackle Sherbrooke street traffic.